RETIRED EASTERN PILOTS ASSOCIATION, INC.

 President in his absence or inability to serve and shall execute such other duties as assigned by the President.
 The Vice-President/President-elect will normally succeed to the office of President.

-Association, REPArtee, two times yearly and a roster of members biennially.
+Association, REPArtee, each year and a roster of members digitally.
 In addition, the Editor may publish any publication authorized by REPA.

 NOMINATIONS AND ELECTIONS